 But to bill often, the process has to be really quick and simple.
-Otherwise, you’ll keep putting of creating invoices, uninvoiced work will pile up, and when you finally do send an invoice, you’ll have to wait for the client to pay it (which usually takes longer than we’d like).
+Otherwise, you'll keep putting off creating invoices, work without invoice will pile up, and when you finally do send an invoice, you'll have to wait for the client to pay it (which usually takes longer than we’d like).
 All this leads to serious cashflow problems.

 How to manage invoices